zone117x/node-cryptonote-pool/README.md

         "penalty": 30 //Upon breaking trust require this many valid share before trusting },

+        /* Only used with old http protocol and only works with the simpleminer. */ "longPolling": {
+            "enabled": false,
+            "timeout": 8500
+        },

     /* If under low-diff share attack we can ban their IP to reduce system/network load. */ "banning": {
         "enabled": true,